CSC3722 : Advanced Interaction Design

 |Design/Creative proj||2||M||25||Group design project resulting in a working prototype developed in available prototyping toolkits.
 (30 hours)|

 |Practical/lab report||2||M||10||Carrying out activities set in practical sessions (15 hours)|

 Assessment Rationale And Relationship

-The assessment consists of an individual report, a group presentation and a group design project, assessing students’ practical design and development skills and their ability to work in collaborative design teams.
+The assessment consists of an individual report, a group presentation, a group design project, and participation in practical sessions’ activities to assess students’ practical design and development skills and their ability to work in collaborative design teams.
 The group presentation provides an opportunity for students to receive early feedback on their design ideas to have a chance to iterate and develop their ideas further before building a working prototype.
 The feedback on the prototype provides a second opportunity for the students receive feedback which they are expected to reflect upon and respond to in their final individual reports.
 The assessments are designed to give students as much feedback as possible before submitting the final report which constitutes the largest percentage of the overall mark.

 The hands-on practical nature of interaction design practice necessitates a coursework based evaluation, rather than a written exam.
 The assessment is designed to support the development of professional skills in interaction design.